isabella232/advertising-cloud.en/help/dsp/inventory/deal-id-settings.md

        <td><p>&#160;</p></td>
        <td><p>[Currency]</p></td>
        <td><p>The currency for the deal.</p>
        <p>All SSPs accept deals in USD.
-When the SSP accepts the currency for your DSP account, that currency is also available.</p></td>
+When the SSP accepts the currency for your [!DNL DSP] account, that currency is also available.</p></td>
        <td><p>Yes</p></td>
        <td><p>No</p></td>
     </tr>